What is Sublimation Printing? What Do I Need To Start It?

 Sublimation Color Problems

-Solution: if the prints are light, then check the ink; it’s an important part of printing.
+Solution: If the prints are light, then check the ink; it’s an important part of printing.
 Cheap quality sublimation ink can cause the issue of light color.
 Apart from that, make sure that the sublimation paper quality is good and that you’re printing at the right temperature.

 Blurry Print